 What is the maximum amount of money you can exchange for poker chips?
 There is no limit on the amount of money you can exchange for poker chips in a casino.
 As long as the casino can provide the chip value of the money you’re looking to exchange, there’s no restriction on how much you can get.

 How do Casinos spot fake poker chips?
-They check the quality of every poker chip submitted by players.
+Casinos spot fake poker chips by checking the quality of every poker chip submitted by players.
 Casinos create poker chips that are of the same color, weight, and design.
 Also, each chip is specially marked with an ink that is only visible under the UV light, making it almost impossible for anyone to create counterfeit poker chips.